AOEpeople/aoe_technology_radar/README.md

 Following front-matter attributes are possible:

 - **title**: Name of the Item
-- **quadrant**: Quadrant.
-One of the configured quadrants in `config.quadrants`
+- **section**: Section.
+One of the configured sections in `config.sections`
 - **ring**: Ring section in radar.
 One of the configured rings in `config.rings`
 - **tags**: Optional tags for filtering.
-- **featured**: (optional, default "true") If you set this to `false`, the item will not be visible in the radar quadrants but still be available in the overview.
+- **featured**: (optional, default "true") If you set this to `false`, the item will not be visible in the radar sections but still be available in the overview.

 The name of the .md file acts as item identifier and may overwrite items with the same name from older releases.